macmann/HR-Connect/README.md

 ## Migrating leave system data

-Run the migration script to backfill leave balance metadata for all employees:
+Run the migration script to backfill leave balance metadata for all employees.
+The migration no longer runs automatically when the server starts, so execute it manually whenever you need to normalize leave balances:

 ```bash
 node scripts/migrateLeaveSystem.js